ssell/Ear-Clipping/README.md

 `
-    Mouse 1     |   Adds a new point to active polygon Spacebar    |   If current polygon has minimum of three points then a new polygon is created as a child of the original
+    Mouse 1     |   Adds a new point to active polygon

+    Spacebar    |   If current polygon has minimum of three points then a new polygon is created as a child of the original

     Backspace   |   Removes the newest point.
 If the point removed is the final vertex of the active polygon then the previous polygon becomes active

-    Enter       |   Changes the current mode.
+    Enter       |   Changes the current mode

                     CREATION :      add/remove points

-                    MERGE    :      if children exist, merge them COMPLETE :      triangulates and displays ears `
+                    MERGE    :      if children exist, merge them

+                    COMPLETE :      triangulates and displays ears `